Hanfu: 20th century

-In 1912, the republic was established and government ministers were required to western-style clothing.
-Official attire for both men and women were regulated and published in the government gazettes; the men had to wear western-style clothing on formal days and evening, and in informal time, they could Western suit or changshan magua.
+In 1912 AD, the Republic of China was established and government ministers were required to western-style clothing.
+Official attire for both men and women were regulated and published in the government gazettes; the men had to wear western-style clothing on formal days and evening, and in informal time, they could wear either Western suit or changshan magua.
 Women had to wear Qing style aoqun Women started to wear more western-style clothing, Foot binding was legally abolished.

-In 1914 AD during the early years of the republic, cutting off the queue was a pre-requisite for provincial election votes, and in the 1914, policemen cut off the queue of any anyone arrested wearing queues.
+During the early years of the republic, cutting off the queue was a pre-requisite for provincial election votes, and in 1914, policemen cut off the queue of any anyone arrested wearing queues.